cjakma/wood-case-keyboard/README.md

 ## Features
 - Made of wood
 - Nice curved shape
-- Customizable layout and shape
+- Customizable layout and shape (compatible with <http://www.keyboard-layout-editor.com/>)
 - Open bottom (it minimizes overall height and you can show off your beautiful PCB!)
-- Compatible with PCBs with SMD components(?)
+- Compatible with most PCBs built with SMD components(?)

 # Dependancies
 - python3